 To read the full announcement, please click here.

-CHECK OUT a great video and article about the Mars Society's recent Mars Arctic 365 (MA365) mission (Phase 1), when a crew of staff and volunteers visited the Flashline Mars Arctic Research Station (FMARS) on Devon Island in northern Canada last July to help prepare the facility for a historic one-year Mars surface simulation, scheduled to begin in 2014.
+video and article about the Mars Society's recent Mars Arctic 365 (MA365) mission (Phase 1), when a crew of staff and volunteers visited the Flashline Mars Arctic Research Station (FMARS) on Devon Island in northern Canada last July to help prepare the facility for a historic one-year Mars surface simulation, scheduled to begin in 2014.